This article has links to products and services we love, which we may make commission from.

 If you’ve spent the whole day walking and need to take a little break, try a bus tour at night; it’s a great way to get around and save on the walking if you’re nearly ready to drop!

-On this tour, you can sit back and relax on in between stops at Grand Central, Brooklyn Bridge, and more while your guide tells you every little detail you could ever want to know.
+On this tour, you can sit back and relax in between stops at Grand Central, Brooklyn Bridge, and more while your guide tells you every little detail you could ever want to know.

 13. Fly on a Helicopter Tour over Top NYC Attractions